Finding Unconditional Happiness

 At that time feelings of bliss were not new to me – I had experienced many of those during the years of meditation before.
 But these happy feelings were a bit like the weather – they came and went and I had no control over making them happen.
 The more I had tried to be happy, the more it usually back-fired and I ended up with some sort of mental stress that counteracted any amount of joy that I had gained from my effort.

 All this was to change once I received this amazing mental advice from the teacher I

 had never met.
 Suddenly joy and even bliss were at my finger tips at any moment and even at times of great mental anguish.
 I still got upset or angry about things and people as I did before but now I could simply switch back to the unconditional happiness that was always there – just like the sun is shining behind a thick layer of clouds.

-All this happened nearly 12 years ago and over the years the experience of unconditional happiness has only deepened and spread into every area of my life.
-In Tibetan Buddhism this experience of unconditional happiness is called maha mudra and I will remain ever grateful to Garchen Rinpoche for introducing me to this wonderful state of mind in this mysterious way.
+All this happened nearly 16 years ago and over the years the experience of unconditional happiness has only deepened and spread into every area of my life.
+I was not only happy, I also gained incredible spiritual insights and experiences.
+In Tibetan Buddhism this experience of unconditional happiness is called maha mudra or dzogchen and I will remain ever grateful to Garchen Rinpoche for introducing me to this wonderful state of mind in this mysterious way.

-Tara Springett is a fully authorised Buddhist teacher of the maha mudra approach.
+Tara Springett is a fully authorised Buddhist teacher.
 If you wish to receive spiritual guidance from her click here